Transport in New Zealand: With unpaved runways

+Busiest international air routes

 Heliports

 New Zealand has 55 functioning heliports (and helipads), including 36 hospital heliports.

 Carbon emissions

 The government recognises that, to comply with its Zero Carbon 2050 legislation, transport emissions need to be reduced.
 47% of the country’s total domestic CO2 emissions come from transport.
 Since 1990, road transport emissions have more than doubled, forming 91% of transport emissions in 2019.
 Domestic aviation adds 6%, coastal shipping 2% and rail 1%.